rollkit/docs/docs/rollkit-stack.md

 The following RPC protocols are currently supported:

 * URI over HTTP
-* JSONRPC over HTTP
+* JSON-RPC over HTTP
-* JSONRPC over websockets
+* JSON-RPC over WebSockets

 In future, we plan to support other key APIs such as rollup state validation (optimistic) and make the Rollkit RPCs generalizable beyond Tendermint.